ARRIEL

 Contact me.

-To inquire about bringing me to your school, library, or organization, you can reach out via my contact form.
+To inquire about bringing me to your school, library, or organization, please reach out via my contact form.

 For book-related questions, please contact my literary agent, Jodi Reamer at Writers House here.

-If you’d like to interview me for your podcast or publication, please contact my PenguinTeen publicity team: Lathea Mondesir and Jaleesa Davis.
+If you’d like to interview me for your podcast or publication, please contact my assistant via my contact form or reach out to my publicists Lathea Mondesir and Jaleesa Davis.